owlbarn/tutorial/book/diffequation/README.md

 In the previous methods, e.g. Euler method, every time you update $y_n$ to $y_{n+1}$, an error is introduced into the approximation.
 The *order* of a method is the exponent of the smallest power of $\Delta$ that cannot be matched.
 All these methods are called *Runge-Kutta Methods*.
-Its basic idea is to remove the errors order by order, using the correct set of coefficients.
+The basic idea is to remove the errors order by order, using the correct set of coefficients.
 A higher order of error indicates smaller error.

 The Euler is the most basic form of Runge-Kutta (RK) method, and the Midpoint is also called the second-order Runge-Kutta Method (rk2).
 What [@eq:diffequation:rk4] shows is a fourth-order Runge-Kutta method (rk4).
 It is the most frequently used RK method and works surprisingly well in many cases, and it is often a good choice especially when computing $f$ is not expensive.

-However, as powerful as it may be, the classical `rk4` is still a native implementation, and a modern ODE solvers, though largely follows the same idea, adds more "ingredients".
+However, as powerful as it may be, the classical `rk4` is still a native implementation.
+A modern ODE solver, though largely follows the same idea, adds more "ingredients".
 For example, the step size should be adaptively updated instead of being constant as in our example.
-Also, you may have seen solvers with names such as `ode45` in MATLAB, and in their implementation, it means that this solver gets its error estimate at each step by comparing the 4th order solution and 5th order solution and then decide the direction.
+Also, you may have seen solvers with names such as `ode45` in MATLAB, and in their implementation, it means that this solver gets its error estimate at each step by comparing the 4th order solution and 5th order solution and then decides the direction.

-Besides, other methods also exists.
+Besides, other methods also exist.
 For example, the Adams-Bashforth Method and Backward Differentiation Formula (BDF) are both multi-step methods that utilise not just the information such as derivative of the current step, but also of previous time steps to compute the solution at next step.
-In recent years, the Bulirsch-Stoer method is known to be both accurate and and efficient computation-wise.
+In recent years, the Bulirsch-Stoer method is known to be both accurate and efficient computation-wise.
 Discussion of these advanced numerical methods and techniques are beyond the scope of this book.
 Please refer to [@press2007numerical] for more information.

 ## Owl-ODE

 Obviously, we cannot just rely on these manual solutions every time in practical use.
 It's time to use some tools.
 Based on the computation functionalities and ndarray data structures in Owl, we provide the package "[owl_ode](https://github.com/owlbarn/owl_ode)" to perform the tasks of solving the initial value problems.
-Without further due, let's see it how the `owl-ode` package can be used to solve ODE problem.
+Let's start by seeing how the `owl-ode` package can be used to solve ODE problems.

 ### Example: Linear Oscillator System

-Let's see how to solve a time independent linear dynamic system that contains two states:
+Here is a time independent linear dynamic system that contains two states:

 $$\frac{dy}{dt} = Ay, \textrm{where } A = \left[ \begin{matrix} 1 & -1 \\ 2 & -3 \end{matrix} \right].$$ {#eq:diffequation:example_01}

-TODO: explain how the equation of Oscillator becomes this linear representation, here or later.

 This equation represents an oscillator system.
 In this system, $y$ is the state of the system, and $t$ is time.
 The initial state at $t=0$ is $y_0 = \left[ -1, 1\right]^T$.
 Now we want to know the system state at $t=2$.
-The function can be expressed in Owl using the matrix module.
+The *function* can be expressed in Owl using the matrix module.

 ```ocaml env=diffequation_example01
 let f y t =